 Conversely, UI design focuses on the visual elements of a product’s interface, such as layout, typography, and color schemes.
 These disciplines work to create cohesive and engaging digital experiences, but interaction design specifically zeroes in on the behavior and functionality of interactive components.

 Interaction designers play a pivotal role in developing digital products by ensuring that users can effectively and intuitively interact with them.
-Their work is significant because it directly impacts the usability and enjoyment of a product, which, in turn, affects user satisfaction and loyalty by considering the time a user spends interacting with the product.
+Their work is significant because it directly impacts the usability and enjoyment of a product, which, in turn, affects user satisfaction and loyalty by considering how a user interacts with various elements of a product or system.

 Interaction designers help create seamless experiences by focusing on the behavior of interactive elements and how users engage with a system.